 Deliveries to and from the site (including waste collection) must only take place between: 7.00am and 5.00pm Monday to Friday and 8.30am and 4.00pm Saturday, Sunday and public holidays.

+TRAFFIC AND ACCESS

 Only two access points to the property will be permitted with the northern access being entry only and the southern access being exit only.